AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/access-notebook-data.md

 description: This guide focuses on how to use Jupyter notebooks, built within Data Science Workspace to access your data.
 ---

-# Data access in Jupyterlab notebooks
+# Data access in [!DNL Jupyterlab] notebooks

 Each supported kernel provides built-in functionalities that allow you to read Platform data from a dataset within a notebook.
 Currently JupyterLab in Adobe Experience Platform Data Science Workspace supports notebooks for [!DNL Python], R, PySpark, and Scala.
 However, support for paginating data is limited to [!DNL Python] and R notebooks.
 This guide focuses on how to use JupyterLab notebooks to access your data.

 ## Getting started

-Before reading this guide, please review the [JupyterLab user guide](./overview.md) for a high-level introduction to JupyterLab and its role within Data Science Workspace.
+Before reading this guide, please review the [[!DNL JupyterLab] user guide](./overview.md) for a high-level introduction to [!DNL JupyterLab] and its role within Data Science Workspace.

 ## Notebook data limits {#notebook-data-limits}